Milena Govich: Early life and education

-Govich was born in Norman, Cleveland County, Oklahoma.
-Both of her parents, Dr. Bruce Michael Govich, who died in 1998, and Dr. Marilyn Green Govich, are professors of music: Bruce worked at University of Oklahoma and Marilyn currently teaches voice at the University of Central Oklahoma.
+Milena Govich was born in Norman, Cleveland County, Oklahoma.
+Both of her parents, Dr. Bruce Michael Govich and Dr. Marilyn Green Govich, were professors of music: her father at the University of Oklahoma and her mother at the University of Central Oklahoma.
 Her father was Serbian and her mother is of Scottish and English ancestry.
-Her aunt, Milica Govich, is also an actress who has appeared on Broadway, television, and film.
+Her aunt, Milica Govich, is also an actress who has appeared on Broadway, television, and film such as Law & Order in a recurring role of Trial Judge Leanne Dreben since 2022.

 Milena graduated from Norman High School in 1995 as valedictorian of her class.
-She followed her academic parents by graduating from the University of Central Oklahoma, once again graduating valedictorian with a double-degree in performance and pre-medical studies, and a minor in dance and violin.
+She followed her academic parents by graduating from the University of Central Oklahoma in 1999 once again graduating valedictorian with a double-degree in performance and pre-medical studies, and a minor in dance and violin.
 After graduation, Govich moved to New York City to pursue an acting career.

 Career

 Govich has appeared on Broadway in the musical revival of Cabaret, joining the 1998–2004 production in December 2000.
 She began in the role of Lulu, featuring her singing, dancing, and playing violin, and was the understudy and eventual replacement for the lead role, Sally Bowles.
 Govich also performed on Broadway in the 2002 musical revival of The Boys from Syracuse and in the musical Good Vibrations.
-She starred as Millie in the first regional production of Thoroughly Modern Millie.
-In July 2012, Govich starred in the title role of Sweet Charity at The Lyric Theatre.
+She starred as Millie Dillmount in the first regional production of Thoroughly Modern Millie.
+In July 2012, Govich starred in the title role of Charity Hope Valentine in Sweet Charity in Oklahoma City.

-On television, Govich first gained national attention in the United States as Gabby in the pilot episode of CBS's Love Monkey, then as the prostitute/con-artist Candy on Rescue Me.
-She also starred in the Dick Wolf-produced series Conviction and then starred on Wolf's flagship series, Law & Order, as Detective Nina Cassady.
-She played the role for one season.
+On television, Govich first gained national attention in the United States as Gabby in the pilot episode of CBS' Love Monkey, then as the prostitute/con-artist Candy on Rescue Me.
+She was in the lead cast of the Dick Wolf-produced series Conviction, a short-lived mid-season replacement in early 2006.
+Wolf immediately brought her back, in the 2006–2007 season, as Detective Nina Cassady in the main cast of his flagship series, Law & Order.
+She and her on screen partner, Jesse L. Martin as Det.
+Ed Green, were both replaced for the following season as part of the regular changes on the long-running series.

 She has been featured or recurred on numerous other television shows: as New Orleans District Attorney Lyndsey Swann in the 20th Century Fox Television show K-Ville; as Assistant District Attorney Tracy Hunt on the CBS series The Defenders; and as Regina Turner on Make It or Break It.

 She played a leading role on the MTV drama, Finding Carter.

-Govich has also appeared in several films, including 2004's Bad Behavior, 2006's In Love, 2009's Sordid Things, 2011's A Novel Romance, starring opposite Steve Guttenberg, and Lucky N#mbr, starring opposite Method Man.
+Govich has also appeared in several films, including 2004's Bad Behavior, 2006's In Love, 2009's Sordid Things, 2011's A Novel Romance, starring opposite Steve Guttenberg, and Lucky Number, starring opposite Method Man.